hsylife/SwiftyPickerPopover/README.md

 ```
 Run 'pod install'.

-For Installing with Carthage, add it to your Cartfile.
+Instead, for installing it with Carthage, add it to your Cartfile:
 ```
 github "hsylife/SwiftyPickerPopover"
 ```
 Run 'carthage update --platform iOS'.

-On Xcode, import the module.
+On Xcode, import the module:
 ```swift
 import SwiftyPickerPopover
 ```